 Labour income is the amount that employed people earn by working.
 Economists use this concept to distinguish it from capital income.
 Owners of assets earn capital income due to their property.
 Assets include land, machines, buildings or patents.
 Labour income includes the wages of employees and part of the income of the self-employed.
 Self-employed workers earn from both their work and capital ownership.

-Labour income data is key to understanding inequality.
-In 2018, 58% of adults worldwide were employed.
-So labour income shapes the lives of 3.3 billion workers and their families.
-Moreover, for many, their work is a key source of income.
+For many, their work is a key source of income.
 In contrast, studies show that capital income disproportionately benefits the affluent.
 Therefore, labour income data can bring new insights to understanding inequality.
 Furthermore, topics like automation, the gig economy, or globalisation have a strong link with labour income statistics.

 Labour income is any amount earned through working.
 Economists use it as a contraposition to capital income, which is the amount that capital owners earn through the utilisation of their capital.
 Capital includes any property used in production, such as land, buildings, machines or intellectual property.
 An employee’s salary will be recorded as labour income, and their particular wage will be ranked in the labour income distribution.
 In contrast, any income that is not earned through work but rather through ownership, would be recorded as capital income and computed within the capital share of income.